codygt3/about-me-html/README.md

 ```

 ### 1C
-To make a sub header we will create another tag called <h2> right under it.
-Write down the school you go to.
+To make a sub header we will create another tag called <h2>
+Write down the school you go to under it.

 It should look like this:
 ```